-The District has an agreement with Visit Milwaukee through 2021 which provided that the District would fund Visit Milwaukee based upon tax collections and revenue generation for advertising and promotion services directly benefiting the District.
+The District has an agreement with Visit Milwaukee through 2025 which provided that the District would fund Visit Milwaukee based upon tax collections and revenue generation for advertising and promotion services directly benefiting the District.

-The District accrued expense of \$8,181,806 and \$8,465,687 in 2020 and 2019, respectively, related to Visit Milwaukee and this agreement.
+The District incurred expense of \$3,376,682 and \$8,181,806 in 2021 and 2020, respectively, related to Visit Milwaukee and this agreement.